 Run by the Hornsby Model Engineers’ Co-operative, Galston Valley Railway is an amazing and unique experience, particularly if you have a train fanatic in the family!
 It’s a miniature railway with a main line length of about 1km running through a picturesque bush setting, with a mix of steam and diesel trains.
 And it’s right here in the outer Hills, although you’d never know from simply driving past!

 The railway has been there for many a year and it’s lovely to see grown enthusiasts indulging their passion.
 (Note, if John is manning the ticket booth, be prepared for a little light-hearted flirting!
-He’s looking for a bed warmer and has been inspired by Rupert Murdoch’s recent engagement it seems.
+He’s looking for a bed warmer and has been inspired by Rupert Murdoch’s marriage to Jerry Hall.
 Good for you John!).
 It’s a great little outing, particularly with the grandparents or similar who might even recall it from many moons ago.
 We spoke to one lady who remembers taking her now 30 year old daughter when she was a little girl.

 And that’s what’s priceless about the railway – it’s like you’ve stepped back in time to old fashioned fun, before ipads and pods and all that stuff abducted our kids!
 You can pack a picnic and grab one of the picnic tables to have morning/afternoon tea or lunch in between train rides.
 You can even host a fairly cost effective birthday party there – it’s something different that kids would love and it’s great being outdoors.
 The only downside is unpredictable weather.